psf/request-for/2019-Q1-PyPI/RFI.md

 ### Timeline

-This project is intended to be completed over a three month period beginning January 2019.
+This project is intended to be completed over a three to five month period beginning January 2019.

 ### Technology